Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 The CCU is a primary control panel of the Countermeasures System.

 It is used to select different modes of operation and gives the WSO the ability to dispense countermeasures.

 For further information see [CCU](../../../systems/defensive_systems/countermeasures.md#cockpit-control-unit-ccu---wso-cockpit).

 ### Dispense Button

-Initiates chaff/flare dispensing as selected by Cockpit control unit and [AN/ALE-40 programmer](../../../cockpit/pilot/left_console/aft_section.md#anale-40-programmer)
+The push button (1) initiates chaff/flare dispensing as selected by Cockpit control unit and [AN/ALE-40 programmer](../../../cockpit/pilot/left_console/aft_section.md#anale-40-programmer)

 ### Ripple Switch

-Guarded by a cover, when positioned ON, dispenses flares at rate of ten per second until dispensers are empty, so long as flaps and speed brakes are retracted.
+Guarded by a cover (2), when positioned ON, dispenses flares at rate of ten per second until dispensers are empty, so long as flaps and speed brakes are retracted.

 > 💡 After around 10 seconds, all countermeasure have been dispensed.

 ### Counters

-Indicate quantity of chaff and flare cartridges remaining, respectively.
+Indicate quantity of chaff (3) and flare (6) cartridges remaining, respectively.

 They are automatically set by the ground crew when rearming.

 ### Chaff Mode Knob

+A rotary switch knob (7) that controls the amount of dispensed chaff.

 | Name | Description                                                                 |
 |------|-----------------------------------------------------------------------------|